BigRedT/vico/README.md

 ```
 In this case, `embeddings` is the full embedding matrix loaded in RAM as a numpy array.
 Since the entire matrix is in RAM, slicing operations are fast.

-## Step 5: Use ViCo embeddings in your awesome project :metal:
+## Step 5: Use ViCo embeddings in your awesome project
 Build on it, analyze it, improve it ...

 OR